We use some essential cookies to make this website work.

 We also use cookies set by other sites to help us deliver content from their services.

-In the context of procurement, the purpose of the system for environmental management is the identification and management of the risk of negative impacts on the environment arising from our use of the goods we purchase, the performance of the services we procure, and the design and execution of the works we commission in the course of carrying out our business activities.
+Procurement’s principal contribution in helping Forest Research achieve its environmental objectives is as an integral part of its Environmental Management System.
+The purpose of the system for environmental procurement is the identification and management of the risk of negative environmental impacts arising from our use of purchased goods, the performance of the services we procure, and the design and execution of works commissioned in the course of our business.

-The environmental risk management measures will, to the extent permitted by law, be applied at the following stages of the procurement process:
+The risk management measures will, to the extent permitted by law, be applied at the following stages of the procurement process:

 Cookies are files saved on your phone, tablet or computer when you visit a website.